Senior Cat Food - How to Feed your Older Cats

 Cats suffering from issues related to the kidney, bladder or urinary tract will also need food that is very high in moisture.
 The best option for them is wet food made from fresh meat.
 Pick a brand that has higher than 60% water content.

-Senile-like behaviours include staring into space, altered sleep/wake cycles, meowing loudly (especially at night) or spatial disorientation.
+Senile-like behaviors include staring into space, altered sleep/wake cycles, meowing loudly (especially at night) or spatial disorientation.
 For this problem, you could choose a diet with antioxidants, lipoic acid and possibly omega-3 fatty acids.

 A sickly cat will usually eat less, or even stop eating or drinking entirely.
 Once it stops eating or drinking, its chance of recovery plummets because it cannot get nutrients into its body.